DrMboga/WotBlitzStatisticsPro/README.md

 - Stores statistics snapshots in local database
 - Allows to view players, their tanks and achievements statistics, and how it was change in time

+This project uses [SqliteWasmHelper](https://github.com/JeremyLikness/SqliteWasmHelper) by Jeremy Likness.
+But not as a nuget package.
+I have cloned the original library and bumped it up to .net 7 manually, because on 05.01.2023 the [pull request](https://github.com/JeremyLikness/SqliteWasmHelper/pull/7) still not merged.

 ## Run as docker container

 ```bash